 At left is Bint Kamla (El Sareei x Kamla) and above is her famed son Shaarawi by Morafic.
 Shaarawi was an important sire at the EAO.
 Judith Forbis photos.

-Classic Shadwan, a double Bint Kamla stallion, international champion and sire of champions, owned by Rothenberg Stud.
+Classic Shadwan, a double Bint Kamla stallion, international champion and sire of champions.

 Erwin Escher photo.

 Misk, the charismatic son of Nazeema, and very popular sire at Shams El Asil Stud, Egypt.
 Forbis archive photo.